 Each year RMAI holds an Annual Conference and an Executive Summit which are great social networking opportunities and a lot of fun, but the educational opportunities should not be understated.
 For attorneys, these RMAI events will likely satisfy state bar CLE requirements.
 For others, these events satisfy many of the education requirements to earn and renew certification.
-Complementary webinars further supplement what we need to know to stay informed and compliant.
-Regional events supplement what RMAI has to offer, and when we gather with other RMAI members we will leave not only refreshed, but informed, current and with a lot of new contacts and opportunities.
+Complimentary webinars (free to RMAI members and their employees) further supplement what we need to know to stay informed and compliant.
+Regional events supplement what RMAI has to offer.
+When we gather with other RMAI members, we will leave refreshed, informed, current, and with new and renewed contacts and new opportunities.

 As the leader in the receivables management industry, RMAI offers the Receivables Management Certification Program.
 Those who become certified as professionals and businesses demonstrate their commitment to excellence and compliance.
 In short, certification opens doors.
 The program promotes compliance and attracts those in the industry seeking quality partners who want to grow.
 For example, clients interested in onboarding a certified law firm or collection agency know right off the bat that the firm has what it takes to meet the latest compliance requirements.

-Most impressive about RMAI is the robust advocacy conducted on the legislative and regulatory fronts.
+RMAI conducts robust advocacy efforts on the legislative and regulatory fronts.
 RMAI is very active with boots on the ground in the at the federal level and state legislatures and the halls of government where decisions are made that affect our livelihood.
 Not only does RMAI keep us informed and use our voice when needed, but RMAI is not afraid to enter the debate to make our voices heard and listened to.
 We have the peace of mind knowing that RMAI is looking out for our interests and partnering with a team of advocates, lobbyists and in-house counsel doing their best to protect what is vital to us.

 Sense of Community